Tulsa Premises Liability Attorneys

 Contact a Tulsa premises liability lawyer today

 At Biby Law Firm, we understand that a fall, a dog bite, or an attack may be the first time you ever meet with a lawyer.
 We understand your pain.
 Our legal team guides clients through each stage of the claim process.
 We have a strong track record of success holding property owners liable for the injuries and deaths they cause.
-To seek compensation for your pain, medical bills, and lost income, call our caring lawyers at 918-574-8458 or fill out our contact form to schedule a free consultation.
-We proudly serve Green Country, including the communities of Broken Arrow, Bixby, Claremore, Jenks, Sand Springs, Sapulpa, Wagoner, Muskogee, and the surrounding areas.
+To seek compensation for your pain, medical bills, and lost income, call our caring lawyers at 918-347-4764 or fill out our contact form to schedule a free consultation.
+We proudly serve Green Country, including the communities of Tulsa, Broken Arrow, Grove, Bixby, Claremore, Jenks, Sand Springs, Sapulpa, Wagoner, Muskogee, and the surrounding areas.